calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

         /* Consume (clear) only flag0 message-available flag */
         msg_avlbl_flags.flags.flag0 = 0;

-        /* Get the data from the RX unified buffer */ /* Data will be copied from RX unified buffer into the local
+        /* Step 2: Get the data from the RX unified buffer */ /* Data will be copied from RX unified buffer into the local
          * CAN data structure. */
         CAN_NWID_NODEID_get_msg_RX_MESSAGE(&local_msg_data);

-        /* Now individual signals can be accessed from the
+        /* Step 3: Now individual signals can be accessed from the
          * local CAN data structure. */
         if(local_msg_data.s.Signal_RX == 0xAA)
         {